-The government is working on changes to a support scheme that helps the UK’s energy intensive industries compete with companies in countries with lower energy costs.
-But this will push up electricity prices a little for all other businesses.
+The government has introduced a support scheme that helps the UK’s Energy Intensive Industries compete with companies in countries with lower energy costs.
+However, this will slightly push up the electricity prices for all other businesses.
 Read on to find out what it means for your business and what to do next.

 Most businesses won’t qualify for any rebate and the cost of this scheme will effectively be paid for by all non EII exempt electricity users across the UK rather than by the government.

-So if you’re looking for a contract that runs after April 2017, remember to check that each offer includes the EII cost.
+So if you’re looking at a contract, remember to check that each offer includes the EII cost.
 Now more than ever, a price that looks too good to be true probably is.

 Energy Intensive Industries include sectors such as the steel, chemicals, engineering and brick making industries where energy usage makes up a significant part of production costs.
 Here is the government’s list of designated EIIs and the qualification rules.
 (GOV.UK website)